api3dao/dao-docs/docs/members/proposals.md

 4. **Description**

-   While a description can be typed text, it’s highly recommended to instead use a PDF hosted on IPFS and adding a link back to the forum where you posted your proposal for discussion.
+   While a description can be typed text, it’s highly recommended to instead use a PDF hosted on IPFS and add a link back to Discord where you posted your proposal for discussion.

-   **Why use IPFS?** Consider this use case: You posted on the [Api3 forum](https://forum.api3.org/) about a potential proposal.
+   **Why use IPFS?** Consider this situation: You posted on Discord about a potential proposal.
 You received positive feedback and decided to formally create a proposal using the DAO dashboard.
-In the proposal's description field you provide a link back to the forum so people can again see the proposal details.
-How does the voter know that it's the exact same proposal they had read earlier in the forum?
-IPFS addressing content by its hash is convenient here, because any change you'll make to your proposal will change its hash.
+In the proposal's description field you provide a link back to Discord so people can see the proposal details.
+How does the voter know that it's the exact same proposal they had read earlier?
+IPFS addressing content by its hash is useful here, because any change you'll make to your proposal will change its hash.

    To create an IPFS link, upload a PDF version of your proposal to an IPFS provider like Pinata or Fleek.
 After the file is uploaded, the respective provider will create a URL with the IPFS hash for the PDF.
-Add the URL to your forum posting and the description field of your DAO dashboard proposal.
+Add the URL to your Discord post and the description field of your DAO dashboard proposal.

-   Remember that the URL the voter sees in the DAO dashboard proposal description field is final and should match the URL on the forum.
+   Remember that the URL the voter sees in the DAO dashboard proposal description field is final and should match the URL shared on Discord.

 5. **Target Contract Address** This is the address of the contract to call.
 For example, the commonly used target contract for USDC is